BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/XRechnung/new and planned/_index.md

 ### New and planned

+### Version 2.8.0.3 - 11.12.2023
+Corrections:
+ - The definded email subject from Mail Subject Plus will now set for XRechnung as well.

 ### Version 2.8.0.2 - 06.11.2023
 Corrections:
  - Correction of the display of XRechnung status in role center: